 Surveying the wellbeing of Cantabrians

-Public input from the Survey helps measure earthquake recovery progress and gives social and other agencies an idea of emerging trends in community wellbeing, helping them make decisions about how to target funds and resources to support greater Christchurch residents and communities.
+Public input from the Survey helps measure earthquake recovery progress and gives the Canterbury DHB and other agencies an idea of emerging trends in community wellbeing.

 Data from the Canterbury Wellbeing Survey is incorporated into the Canterbury Wellbeing Index.